 France’s premier gastronomic regions, from fine wines in Burgundy to Riviera haute cuisine

-Days 6–8: Tour Lyon’s Roman ruins, admire contemporary Lyonnais art and cuisine.
+Days 6–8: Tour Lyon’s Roman ruins, enjoy contemporary Lyonnais art and cuisine.

 The tour begins at our hotel in Dijon and ends at our hotel in Antibes.
 Emirates and Qantas offer the best connections for this tour, flying into Geneva and out of Nice from most Australian cities.
 Contact us for quotes and bookings.